silx-kit/silx-training/software_engineering/2_Distribution/index.rst

 #.
 Faster installation for pure python and native C extension packages.
 #.
 Avoids arbitrary code execution for installation.
 (Avoids setup.py)
 #.
-Installation of a C extension does not require a compiler on Windows or OS X.
+Installation of a C extension does not require a compiler on Windows or MacOS.
 #.
 Allows better caching for testing and continuous integration.
 #.
 Creates .pyc files as part of installation to ensure they match the Python interpreter used.
 #.
 More consistent installs across platforms and machines.

-They provide binary packages and a decent installer (pip) for Windows and MacOSX.
+They provide binary packages and a decent installer (pip) for Windows and MacOS.

 ---------------